BarbaraPruz/weather_check_cli/README.md

 Main source files are in lib/weather_check.
 Classes:
 * CLI : this is the "view" and "controller".
-In handles writing to console, getting user input, and then directing the handling of input.
+In handles writing to console, getting user input, and directs input processing.
 * Location : a location (zipcode and name) with daily forecasts
 * DailyForecast : daily forecast details (date, description, temperature)
-* LocationBuilder : Builds a Location object by using a weather resource (Weathercom) to get weather data.
+* LocationBuilder : Builds a Location object by using a weather resource (Weathercom) to get forecast data
 * Weathercom : scraper for weather.com

 The app design plays with the Builder pattern.
 The LocationBuilder controls the building of a Location.
-It uses a weather resource (only 1 right now, so directly using Weathercom class) to retrieve forecast data.
+It uses a weather resource (only 1 right now, so directly calling Weathercom class) to retrieve forecast data.
 It then constructs the DailyForecast objects and finally the Location object.

 The Location class is a "typical" Ruby model class.
 Class variable is used to keep track of all Location objects.